What Does A Speech Language Pathologist Do?

 Emergent Language / Early Intervention

 The clarity and content of a child’s speech and language continue to emerge until 3 (and beyond).
-If a child is not meeting their early language milestones or saying their first words, a speech-language pathologist can help rule out any other cause for this delay.
-Some children are “late talkers” and simply develop their expressive language skills at a slower rate than their peers.
-They may catch up without intervention, but can benefit from language stimulation as well as parent strategies provided by a speech-language pathologist.
+If a child is not meeting their early language milestones or saying their first words, a speech-language pathologist can help.
+Some children are “late talkers” and simply develop their expressive language skills more slowly than peers.
+It is not always possible to predict who will catch up on their own and who may continue to experience difficulties.
+Regardless, all children can benefit from language stimulation and parent strategies provided by a speech-language pathologist.

 Social / Pragmatics

-These skills encompass a wide range of verbal as well as non-verbal communication.
-Examples of social skills include eye contact, initiating conversation, joining into groups, reading body language and understanding the subtle nuances of language (i.e., humour and idioms).
-Children with autism spectrum disorder often require support in this area as it is one of the primary impairments associated with the diagnosis.
+These include verbal as well as non-verbal communication skills , such as initiating conversation, joining groups, reading body language and understanding the subtle nuances of language (like humour and idioms).
+Social communication support is especially important for individuals with autism spectrum disorder, though anyone with social challenges can benefit.

 Oral Motor / Childhood Apraxia of Speech

 Our lips, tongue, jaw and palate (also known as our articulators) all require a great deal of strength, motion and coordination in order to produce speech.
 Weakness of the articulators, or poor coordination of brain signals to the articulators, can cause a breakdown in clarity.
-A speech-language pathologist can assess whether or not there are any deficits or structural deviations interfering with the functioning of any oral motor mechanisms.
+Our speech-language pathologists can assess oral motor function

 Fluency/ Stuttering